DIns76/Dins76.github.io/index.md

 ## Hello, DIns!
 Test msg from git command

-next: try to custom the style and deploy it
+next: try to custom the style and re-deploy it
 [ref about netify](https://kuleyu.github.io/hexolog/post/31808.html)

 ## Welcome to GitHub Pages